cacay/language-krill/README.md

-# SILL
+# Krill

-SILL is a concurrent functional programming language based on linear sequent calculus.
+Krill is a concurrent functional programming language based on linear sequent calculus.

 ## Prerequisites